mia-platform/documentation/docs/release-notes/platform_10-4-0_releasenotes.md

 ### Improvements

-#### Fullscreen mode improvement
+#### Full-screen mode improvement

-Editor full screen mode is now limited in the tab context, allowing you to navigate your browser tabs without having to exit the fullscreen mode itself!
+Editor full-screen mode is now limited in the tab context, allowing you to navigate your browser tabs without the need to exit the full-screen mode itself!

 #### Update of the Deployment experience